-Established in 2003 by Kevin Church and Diana Yukich, opticmix is a specialist digital printing service dedicated to production of Fine Art and Photographic prints.
+Established by Kevin Church and Diana Yukich in 2003, Opticmix is a specialist digital printing service dedicated to the production of Fine Art and Photographic prints.

-The latest in leading technology. opticmix constantly researches printing and finishing technology and updates equipment when improvements become available.
+The latest in leading technology.
+We constantly research printing and finishing technology and update equipment when improvements become available.

-Expert advice and personal service from Kevin Church, who has a Fine Arts degree and an extensive background in digital printing. opticmix understands clients need to work collaboratively and takes all the steps necessary to produce work of excellence.
+Expert advice and personal service from Kevin Church.
+Kevin has a Fine Arts Degree and an extensive background in digital printing.
+He understands the need of clients to work collaboratively, and takes all necessary steps to produce work of excellence.

-Complete focus on Fine Art and Photographic imagery.
-Unlike its competitors opticmix is a specialist printer focused on the fine arts only.
+A complete focus on Fine Art and Photographic imagery.
+Opticmix is a specialist printer primarily focused on fine art printing.

-opticmix is a small family-based business, Kevin manages printing and production, Diana manages finances and administration.
-We have two part-time employees, we support the Living Wage Movement Aotearoa New Zealand and are an accredited employer because we believe it’s important to promote and support a fair society and fair wages.
+Opticmix is a small family-based business.
+Kevin manages printing and production, Diana manages finance and administration.
+We value the contribution of our workforce and that is one reason why we support the Living Wage Movement Aotearoa New Zealand and are an accredited Living Wage Employer .
+We believe it’s important to promote and support a fair society and pay fair wages.

 Optical mixtures.
 According to the colour theory of Neo-Impressionism, it is possible to obtain brighter secondary colours, such as green, by making a series of spots of both primaries (which in the case of green are yellow and blue) so that the yellow and blue spots are very closely aligned but not actually mixed.
 In this way, the colours are mixed in the viewer’s eye, giving a much brighter and cleaner green than is obtainable by actual mixing of the pigments on the palette.